Explore other majors & minors

 If you enjoyed music in high school or always wished you'd given it a try, there's a place for you in music at Knox College.
 Students from any major, with any level of music background – or even no previous musical study at all –can build their own rewarding experience here.
 We have over twenty ensembles, both choral and instrumental, from jazz to classical to rock, and nearly everything in between.

 Our faculty also provide private music lessons to students in the areas of: classical piano, strings and voice; all jazz instruments; jazz voice, improvisation, and composition/arranging; and all concert instruments.
 Read more about private music lessons (PDF).

 Many of our majors—and minors—pursue College Honors or other research and creative projects.
 Some even present or perform their work at national and international conferences.
 Recent projects include:

 There's no better way to explore the possibilities of life after Knox than internships:

 Our students take advantage of the more than two dozen study abroad and off-campus programs.
-In the past five years, students have studied in:
+Recent destinations for music students have included: